Database Directive: British Horseracing Board

-The British Horseracing Board (BHB) was the claimant in a notable case.
+The British Horseracing Board (BHB) was the claimant in a notable case (C-203/02).
 At dispute was the re‑use of the contents of their horseracing information subscription service by other parties.
 The European Court of Justice (ECJ) ruled in 2004 that the resources used for the creation of materials which make up the contents of a database are not protected and BHB duly lost their litigation.

 Apis-Hristovich EOOD v Lakorda AD

 A preliminary court ruling (Case C-545/07) issued in 2009 in response to a Bulgarian court referral from the Sofiyski gradski sad (Sofia City Court).
 Apis and Lakorda both operated legal information databases.
 Lakorda had been set up by former Apis employees and Apis alleged that Lakorda had extracted data from two law information modules within its database.
 The ruling looked at the meaning of the terms "extraction", "permanent transfer" and "temporary transfer" in relation to data, and also established that any module within a database which could be defined as a database under the Directive should be treated as a database in itself.